-The Canadian is VIA Rail Canada’s flagship train.
+"Beauty takes no shortcuts."
+That's the new tag line for the historic Canadian, VIA Rail Canada’s flagship train.
 It runs between Toronto and Vancouver three times a week, traveling 2,775 miles.
 IRT recommends Sleeper Plus Class so you can have a private bedroom on board the overnight train and the many perks that come with it—from a special waiting room at the main stations, to priority boarding, “welcome aboard” reception, wine tastings and all delicious meals included.
 The main delight is exclusive access to the great dome cars for seeing the sites day or night.

 Meanwhile, the schedule from Toronto to Jasper allows three nights on board (10 p.m. departure from Toronto, 1:00 p.m. arrival in Jasper.)
 All the way to Vancouver is four nights (three days, 14 hours and 42 minutes!)
 Arrival in Vancouver is scheduled for mid-morning.

 Latest News: Click here for Track 25, our blog, for the latest news on the Canadian and other of our World's Top 25 Trains™.

 IRT recommends at least Sleeper Plus Class at least so you can have a private bedroom on board the overnight train and the many perks that come with it—from a special waiting room at the main stations, to priority boarding, “welcome aboard” reception, wine tastings and all meals included.
 The trip from Toronto to Jasper calls for three nights on board; all the way to Vancouver is four nights.
 Here are the sleeping accommodation choices:

 Upper or Lower Berth: This is a chair that makes up into a bed that is 5 feet, 10 inches long by about three feet wide.
 It makes up into a chair by day, facing another chair.
 The upper bed gets a ladder for climbing up at night.
 These "sections" have curtains for privacy.